Treating Epilepsy: Medications

 Your Medication Plan

-Your doctor will work with you to create the best medication plan for you.
+Your health care provider will work with you to create the best medication plan for you.

 Type of medication: There are many types of AEDs.
 The first type you try will likely help you.
-If not, your doctor may suggest another type, or a combination of AEDs.
+If not, your health care provider may suggest another type, or a combination of AEDs.

 Dosage: You will probably be started at a low dosage.
 The dosage will be slowly increased until your seizures are better controlled or a target dosage is reached.

 Rescue medications: Your treatment plan may include special medications to stop seizures.
-They can be given to you during a seizure only by someone who has been specially instructed by a doctor.
+They can be given to you during a seizure only by someone who has been specially instructed by a health care provider.

 After you start taking medications, you may have follow-up testing.
 These tests measure the level of medication in your blood.
-Eventually, you’ll need to have these tests about once a year.
+Eventually, you’ll need to have these tests periodically, although certain medications do not require lab testing.
+Additionally, your health care provider may need to check certain blood tests to monitor for side effects while on AEDs.

 When Taking Epilepsy Medications